guitarkeegan/steep-dreams/README.md

   ## License
   This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - click the link to read the license.

+ # Technologies/Packages Used

+ - Semantic UI for Searchbar

+ *  semantic-ui-react
+ *  semantic-ui-css

  # References

  * Email Notification : USing Elastic Email-Mail Trap and SMTP JS library